-When You Need Help: How to Choose a Writer for Your Therapy Website
+How to Hire a Writer for Your Therapy Website

-You’ve decided that you don’t have the time or skill to write your website copy or blog yourself—but you know it needs to happen so that new clients can find you.
-It seems that the time has come to hire someone to help you.
-But how can you know which freelance writer or copywriting agency is the one for you?
+When you know it’s important to have a private practice website but you feel you don’t have the time or skill to write it yourself, you can hire a copywriter to help you.
+But how can you know which freelance writer or copywriting agency is the right one for you?

-When you’re shopping for a web writer, here’s a three-step process that will help you narrow down your options.
+If you’re shopping for a therapy website writer, here’s a three-step process that will help you narrow down your options.

 First, Trust Your Gut: Does It Feel Like a Good Fit?

 We all know that clients need a “good fit” with their therapists in order to keep coming to therapy.
-Part of that “fit” lies in the specific services a therapist provides, but a large part has to do with personality and intuition.
+Part of that “fit” lies in the specific services a therapist provides, but it has to do with personality and intuition.

 You need the same kind of fit when you’re hiring a writer for your website.
 Not every writer or agency will meet your needs, so you’ll have to rely on each provider’s website to give you a sense of fit.
 Remember, the text on that website is a clear example of the overall style and approach of this writer or agency.
 Notice how you feel as you look over the site: Intrigued?
 Trusting?
 Confused?
 Pressured?
 Imagine this writer’s work on your own site—how would it make potential clients feel?